Greetings, from the Counseling Services department. Congratulations on another successful semester!

 In case of a mental health emergency or crisis

-If you are in an emergency or crisis situation, you should immediately call 911 or seek help from a local hospital or crisis-oriented health care facility in my immediate area.
+If you are in an emergency or crisis situation, call 911 immediately or seek help from a local hospital or crisis-oriented health care facility in your immediate area.
 If you are experiencing thoughts of suicide and do not feel safe, contact one of the following resources:

 - Dial 911